Interior Insulation Without Mold – How Aerogel and Carbon Surface Heating Work Together in Old Buildings

 Is interior insulation without mold really possible in old buildings?

-Yes, if the structure is planned in a structurally sound manner.
+Yes, if the structure is planned cleanly in terms of building physics.
 Crucial factors are thermal bridges, connections, surface temperatures, and appropriate moisture management.

 Why is aerogel interesting for interior insulation without mold?

-Aerogel achieves high insulation performance with low thickness.
-This is particularly helpful where space is limited and details such as reveals or connections need to be as slim as possible.
+Aerogel achieves a high insulation effect with low thickness.
+This is particularly helpful where space is limited and details such as reveals or connections need to be resolved as compactly as possible.

 Can carbon surface heating be installed directly on any wall?

 Not without planning.
-Carbon surface heating systems emit heat to both sides and must therefore be thermally separated so that the energy is released into the room and not into the substrate.
+Carbon surface heating systems emit heat to both sides and must therefore be thermally separated so that the energy is emitted into the room and not into the substrate.

 What is the biggest source of error in interior insulation without mold?